Pages

 Final score: OSU 38, UO 34.

-In the first quarter the Ducks faced 4th and 3 at the Beaver 15, passed up a field goal and threw to Tony Franklin for a one-yard loss, a huge swing of emotion and momentum.
+In the first quarter the Ducks faced 4th and 3 at the Beaver 15, passed up a field goal and threw to Troy Franklin for a one-yard loss, a huge swing of emotion and momentum.

 Midway through the second period Christian Gonzalez snatched away a Ben Gulbranson pass and returned it 30 yards to the OSU 30.
 Nix threw incomplete.
 Noah Whittington ran for three.
 A false start backed them up five.
 Third and 12, Bucky Irving ran for a one-yard loss.